Some Republicans worry voting limits will hurt the GOP, too

 “There’s also the possibility that by appearing to intentionally try to keep poor people of color from voting, you will incense them, and you’ll get exactly the reaction you didn’t want,” Stipanovich said.

-Associated Press writers Bobby Caina Calvan in Tallahassee, Fla., and Acacia Coronado in Austin, Texas, contributed to this report.
+Associated Press writer Bobby Caina Calvan in Tallahassee, Fla., contributed to this report.

 Credit: Eric Gay